 Are you renovating your home or building from scratch?
-Are you adding an addition or building a garage?
+Are you planning a home addition or building a garage?
 Are you structuring a commercial building?
 What should you use for the walls and/or ceilings?
-Should you go with drywall or plaster?
+Should you go with drywall, tape and mud or blueboard and plaster in your new construction or basement renovation?

 When deciding to use drywall or plaster on a project, there are various aspects to consider.
 Having knowledge on the subject is important and comes in very handy in understanding the difference between the two methods.
 Each of them require different skills, so be informed before making a decision.
 Factors such as budget, timeframe, property type, and preferred outcome will affect your decision when making up your mind between drywall and plaster.